Key Facts

 - Many other verdicts have been similarly reduced based on constitutional limits on punitive damages

-Legal experts expect the Craft verdict to face similar reductions, potentially to a 4:1 or lower ratio of punitive to compensatory damages.
-Even with reductions, the verdict would likely remain in the hundreds of millions of dollars.
+Legal analysts anticipate the Craft verdict will face similar scrutiny on the ratio of punitive to compensatory damages, typically reviewed under constitutional due-process standards (such as BMW v.
+Gore).
+Even with reductions, the award would likely remain in the hundreds of millions of dollars.

 What This Means for Patients

-The Craft verdict demonstrates that juries continue to hold J&J accountable despite the company’s ongoing bankruptcy maneuvers.
-For patients diagnosed with mesothelioma who have a history of talc product use:
+The Craft verdict shows that juries continue to hold J&J accountable after the company’s most recent bankruptcy plan was dismissed.
+For people diagnosed with mesothelioma who have a history of talc product use, the ruling signals:

 - Settlement negotiations in pending cases